gblend/expense-tracker/README.md

-# expense_tracker
+# Expense Tracker

-A daily and weekly expense planner app
+A daily and weekly expense planner & tracker app built with dart and flutter.